crcmt/acrypt/README.md

 *acrypt* stands for 'Asymetric enCRYPTion'.

-*acrypt* is a tool to encrypt a password using an asymmetric key encryption scheme.
+*acrypt* is a tool to encrypt a password using asymmetric key encryption scheme.

 It aims to solve the following scenario:
   1. Admin Bob created an account for User Alice.